 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon & Walmart affiliate links are most often used.

 If you have any other questions- please feel free to ask.
 Or you can purchase extract here.

-Click here for a recipe to pumpkin spice bourbon that you can make and can.
+Click here for a recipe for pumpkin spice bourbon that you can make and can have on hand.
 If you are not one to want alcohol in your recipe you can just use pumpkin pie spice alone.